rolling-stock-scheduling/.github/getting_started.md

 We can generate a solver-request from a MATSim run output and send it to the server.

-1. open a new terminal, navigate to `rssched` and clone the `rssched-matsim-client` and the `rssched-solver` repository:
+1. Open a new terminal, navigate to `rssched` and clone the `rssched-matsim-client` and the `rssched-solver` repository:

    ```bash
    cd ~/rssched